exercism/docs/building/tooling/best-practices.md

 Whilst run-time code runs on every single tooling run, build-time code only runs once (when the Docker image is built).

 Build-time code runs once as part of a GitHub Actions workflow.
-Therefore, its fine if the code that runs at build-time is (relatively) slow.
+Therefore, it's fine if the code that runs at build-time is (relatively) slow.

 #### Example: pre-compile libraries